-In bioretention areas outside of roadway right-of-way, or where higher flow velocities are anticipated, an aggregate mulch may be used.
+In bioretention areas outside of roadway right-of-way where vegetation is not viable due to siting, or where higher flow velocities are anticipated, an aggregate mulch may be used.
 Where higher flow velocities are anticipated, the use of mineral aggregate is to dissipate flow energy and protect underlying bioretention soil.
 Aggregate mulch varies in size and type, but 1- to 1.5-inch gravel (rounded) decorative rock is typical.
 The aggregate mulch shall be washed rock (free of fines) and the area covered with aggregate mulch shall not exceed one-fourth of the facility bottom area.
 Aggregate mulch shall be free-draining and applied in a manner to maintain the permeability of the bioretention.
 Therefore, areas where it is applied shall not be considered hard surface.